How is it not the weekend already?!

 Finally it got to the point where the questions stopped coming from other people and started coming from me.
 Had I lost the ability to work?
 Had my go-get-em spirit upped and gone?
 But worst of all… what exactly did I want?

 I didn’t want to be a stay at home Mum 7 days a week.
-I love my baby.
-I love the things we do.
-I have the greatest respect for people who dedicate all of their time to raising their child.
+I love my baby and I love the things we do.
+Of course I have the greatest respect for people who dedicate all of their time to raising their child.
 Buuuutttttt… I want a bit of me time.
-I like having adult conversation.
-I enjoy the perks of us having two wages.
+I like having adult conversation and I enjoy the perks of us having two wages.

 Yet I knew that I couldn’t return to work full-time.
 Good god, anyone who has a child and manages to go to work 5 days a week is doing a brilliant job – they are demanding, sleep-sucking, adorable little monsters.
 I want to have the time to attempt not to drown my child at swimming lessons, to make him an oily fire hazard at baby massage, to sing and sign my little heart out whilst he looked at me like I’m possessed.